Childhood and Education Journey of Rand Paul in Timeline

 How education and upbringing influenced the life of Rand Paul.
 A timeline of key moments.

-On January 7, 1963, Randal Howard Paul, who is now a politician and the junior United States senator from Kentucky, was born.
+On January 7, 1963, Randal Howard Paul was born.
+He is now an American politician and ophthalmologist serving as the junior United States senator from Kentucky since 2011.

 Others born on this day/year

-In 1968, the Paul family moved to Lake Jackson, Texas, where Rand was raised and his father started a medical practice.
+In 1968, The Paul family moved to Lake Jackson, Texas, where Rand Paul was raised.
+His father started a medical practice there.

 1976: Attended Republican National Convention